skar07/GameX/README.md

-# WebEngineStudio — A Visual Web‑Native Game Engine Platform
+# GameX — A Visual Web‑Native Game Engine Platform

 ## Overview

-**WebEngineStudio** is an experimental full-stack platform that redefines how multiplayer browser-based games are created.
+**GameX** is an experimental full-stack platform that redefines how multiplayer browser-based games are created.
 Built with TypeScript, Three.js, and WebSocket, it merges real-time engine needs with visual design interfaces and eventual AI-assisted schema generation.

 ---